robvanaarle/php-object-seam/README.md

 - Call protected and private property hooks
 - Override public and protected methods
 - Override public and protected static methods
+- Override public and protected property hooks
 - Instantiate an object with a custom constructor
 - Capture and retrieve public and protected method calls
 - Capture and retrieve public and protected static method calls
+- Capture and retrieve public and protected property hook calls
 - Autocomplete in PhpStorm when using the `CreatesObjectSeams` trait
 - Testing framework agnostic